ome/ansible-role-ice/README.md

 Install Zeroc Ice.

-On Ubuntu this only installs the Ice binaries and required libraries under `/opt/ice/bin` (note this is a symlink).
+On Ubuntu and CentOS 8 this only installs the Ice binaries and required libraries under `/opt/ice/bin` (note this is a symlink).
+CentOS 8 requires Ansible 2.8+ for Python 3 module support.

 Role Variables